Zocdoc/javascript/README.md

     }
     ```

   - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.
-Always finish your `TODO` or `FIXME` comments with `: NAME` such as `TODO: Guofu`
+Always finish your `TODO` or `FIXME` comments with `: Name` such as `TODO: Guofu`

   - Use `// FIXME:` to annotate problems